robwhelan/datalake/README.md

 1. Send only two stacks: 1 for your prod account, 1 for your security account.
 2. Allow for remote updates of the stacks as the architecture evolves.
 3. Few (3-5), simple, easily-understood roles instead of many roles.
-4. One database, many tables.
+4. One database, many tables, all populated by Glue crawlers
 5. Glue (PySpark) for ETL with simple transformations.
 6. ETL to be built out after data initially loaded.
-7. Single Glue crawler for all zones, all data.
-This should be expanded as new data arrives.
-8. Private S3 and DDB endpoints from the private subnets (not from the public or data subnets).
+7. Private S3 and DDB endpoints from the private subnets (not from the public or data subnets).
 Any lambda should run inside the private subnets.

 Features
 * As many zones as you want.
 4 zones by default.